 Anderson police investigating apparent homicide late Friday

 Jan.
-1—ANDERSON — The Anderson Police Department is investigating an apparent homicide that happened late Friday.
+3—ANDERSON — The Anderson Police Department is investigating an apparent homicide that happened late Friday.

-Police were dispatched at 11:47 p.m.
-Friday to the 1700 block of Lockerbie Court on a report of a possible home invasion.

-Lockerbie Court is a dead end street between West 16th and West 18th streets which includes single-family homes.
+Lockerbie Court is a dead-end street between West 16th and West 18th streets and includes single-family homes.

-According to a press release, as officers arrived on the scene, they discovered a man with injuries to his chest.
+As officers arrived on the scene, they discovered a man with injuries to his chest, according to a news release.

-Officers attempted CPR and medics transported the victim to a local hospital, where he later died from his wounds.
+Officers attempted CPR, and medics transported the man to a local hospital, where he later died from his wounds.

 The victim has been identified as Devin Swain, 24, of Anderson.

-The Criminal Investigations Division was contacted and responded to the scene, and the case remains under investigation.
+The Criminal Investigations Division was contacted and responded to the scene.
+The case remains under investigation.

-Should anyone have any information to provide, they can contact Detective Chris Frazier with the Anderson Police Department at 765-648-6676.
+Anyone who can provide information about this may contact Detective Chris Frazier with the Anderson Police Department at 765-648-6676.

 Follow Ken de la Bastide on Twitter @KendelaBastide, or call 765-640-4863.